8 Key Public Relations Skills Needed in 2023

 Times are changing!
 Here are some of the skills you'll need to succeed.

 As technology improves, content changes and marketing encroaches on PR, you need to focus on upskilling.

 Boosting your skills will help you avoid losing out to competitors or getting stuck in a rut when it feels as if the PR industry is starting to shift its practices under your feet.

-Welcome to PR Roundtable, your gateway to the myriad facets of public relations.
-We're building a show where PR experts from all sectors, in-house and agency, can come to share their experience and learn together.
+Welcome to The Roundtable, your gateway to the myriad facets of communications.
+We're building a show where comms experts from all sectors, in-house and agency, can come to share their experience and learn together.

 I know, I know – they're the bad guys.
 But hear me out.

 Marketing and PR are not the same, but they are getting more aligned and there is a lot more overlap than before.
 The thorn in our side is this though: Marketing has done a much better job of embracing and navigating the digital space to meet their goals than PR.

 Yeah, it's a pain.

 But this is where we need to start learning from them, especially when it comes to content promotion and leveraging of digital real-estate to gain attention.